VanWyknBake/VanWyknBake/README.md

 - 👋 Hi, I’m @VanWyknBake
 - 👀 I’m interested in as much as possible!
 - 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Django projects
-- 📫 How to reach me ...
+- 📫 How to reach me - vanwyknbake@gmail.com

 <!---
 VanWyknBake/VanWyknBake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.